 In November 2016, the Company and Dialog entered into an alliance agreement for the manufacture, distribution and commercialization of products incorporating the Company's wire-free charging technology (See Note 6 - Commitments and Contingencies, Strategic Alliance Agreement).
-On November 7, 2016 and June 28, 2017, the Company and Dialog entered into securities purchase agreements under which Dialog acquired a total of 1,739,691 shares and received warrants to purchase up to 1,417,565 shares (See Note 5 - Stockholders' Equity, Private Placements).
-Dialog presently owns approximately 6.6% of the Company's outstanding common shares and could potentially own 11.3% of the Company's outstanding common shares if it exercised all of its warrants for common shares.
-For the twelve months ended December 31, 2018 and 2017, the Company paid \$79,550 and \$516,725, respectively, to Dialog for chip development costs incurred, which is recorded under research and development expense.
-Pursuant to the Strategic Alliance Agreement in Note 6 - Commitments and Contingencies, we recorded \$5,773 and \$0 in revenue for the years ended December 31, 2018 and 2017, respectively.
+On November 7, 2016 and June 28, 2017, the Company and Dialog entered into securities purchase agreements under which Dialog acquired a total of 1,739,691 shares and received warrants to purchase up to 1,417,565 shares (See Note 7 - Stockholders' Equity, Private Placements).
+As of December 31, 2019, a total of 654,013 of the warrants remain outstanding.
+Dialog presently owns approximately 5.2% of the Company's outstanding common shares and could potentially own 7.1% of the Company's outstanding common shares.
+For the years ended December 31, 2019 and 2018, the Company paid \$0 and \$79,550, respectively, to Dialog for chip development costs incurred, which is recorded under research and development expense.
+Pursuant to the Strategic Alliance Agreement in Note 6 - Commitments and Contingencies, we recorded \$7,100 and \$5,773 in revenue for the years ended December 31, 2019 and 2018, respectively.